Biden: Impeachment hasn't 'shaken my faith' in working with Republicans

 Heading into Monday's caucuses, Sen. Bernie Sanders, I-Vt., holds a four-point lead over Biden in the Hawkeye state, according to the RealClearPolitics average of several polls.

-Biden said he sees his candidacy as "moving on from what we started" in former President Barack Obama's administration.
+Biden said he sees his candidacy as "moving on from what we started" in the Obama administration.

 "One of the reasons I'm running is because of my experience," he said.
 "Who's going to be ready on day one?
 To pick up the phone and call any world leader and they know who he is and he knows who they are."